bttmly/personal-site/_drafts/leveraging-array-prototype.md

 // slice1 and slice2 work exactly the same.
 ```

 Any function's `call` method points to `Function.prototype.call` (if it hasn't been overridden for some reason).
 Likewise, any array's `slice` method resolves to `Array.prototype.slice`.
-This works provided that we're planning to use the function objects themselves and not expecting them to have any particular `this` context.
+This works provided that we're expecting to work with the function objects themselves and not expecting them to have any particular `this` context.

 Back to our bling function which will work with basically any valid CSS selector.
 It takes an optional second argument, which is an element on which to start the query.
-With a few more lines of code you could optimize it to use [faster](http://jsperf.com/getelementbyid-vs-queryselector) selection methods like `getElementById`, `getElementsByTagName`, etc. when appropriate.
+With a few more lines of code you could optimize it to use [faster](http://jsperf.com/getelementbyid-vs-queryselector) selection methods like `getElementById`, `getElementsByClassName`, etc. when appropriate.
 Further, clever application of array methods, plus a working knowledge of the vanilla DOM API, lets you mimic much of jQuery's functionality.
 Here's how we'd get all the children of all `div` elements:

 ```javascript
 $( "div" ).reduce( function( collection, item ){